xinmyname/ItemizedTy/README.md

 ## Running

-    node ./bin/itemize.js <count>
+    ./bin/itemize <count>

 ## Removal

     make clean

 ## Notes
 This was a LOT of trouble to setup and it's probably not idiomatic.
-Combining node and TypeScript for a CLI was way more difficult than I thought it would be.
-It would really like to squash all of the TypeScript into a single JS file somehow.
-I tried webpack, but it wanted to include the node_modules as well, which didn't work so well.
+I'm honestly surprised it works, but it does compile and bundle the app to a single .js file, with a .map, which is great.